-It is our pleasure to inform you about ICGI 2020, the major forum for presentation and discussion of original research papers on all aspects of grammar learning.
-ICGI, which has been organized bi-annually since early nineties, will be hosted this time by the NYC SUNY Global Center on Park Avenue, New-York, USA.
+It is our pleasure to inform you about ICGI 2020/21, the major forum for presentation and discussion of original research papers on all aspects of grammar learning.
+ICGI, which has been organized bi-annually since the early nineties, will be held on-line in August 2021 after being postponed due to COVID-19 last year.

-ICGI 2020 is the place to present your work on learning formal grammars, finite state machines, context-free grammars, Markov models, or any models related to language theory, stochastic or not.
-Both theoretical works and experimental analyses are welcomed as submissions.
-This year we especially encourage submissions related to connectionist models such as neural networks, since the tutorials of the first day will focus on that topic.
+ICGI 2021 is the place to present your work on learning formal grammars, finite state machines, context-free grammars, Markov models, or any models related to language theory, stochastic or otherwise.
+Both theoretical work and experimental analyses are welcomed as submissions.
+This year we especially encourage submissions related to connectionist models such as neural networks, since there are tutorials scheduled on that topic.

 Topics of interest

 - Theoretical aspects of grammatical inference: learning paradigms, learnability results, complexity of learning.

 - Empirical and theoretical research on query learning, active learning, and other interactive learning paradigm

 - Empirical and theoretical research on methods using or including, but not limited to, spectral learning, state-merging, distributional learning, statistical relational learning, statistical inference and/or Bayesian learning

 - Learning algorithms for language classes inside and outside the Chomsky hierarchy.
 Learning tree and graph grammars.